Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-Above the screen is a webcam with two microphones and an operation indicator.
-Along the perimeter of the top cover there are several rubberized inserts for screen security:
+Above the screen there is a webcam with two microphones and a work indicator.
+Along the perimeter of the top cover there are several rubberized inserts for screen safety:

 </ img>